moorepants/eng122/content/pages/syllabus.rst

 | 530-752-4805
 | jkm@ucdavis.edu
 |
-| Kenneth Lyons
-| krlyons@ucdavis.edu
-|
-| Ben Margolis
+| Gregory Bales
-| bwmargolis@ucdavis.edu
+| glbales@ucdavis.edu

 Time and Location
 =================

-The lecture/discussion meets on Mondays and Wednesdays from 4:10-6:00 PM in Bainer Hall 1060.
+The lecture/discussion meets on Mondays and Wednesdays from 10:00-11:50 AM in Bainer Hall 1130.

 **If you have any conflicts with the schedule, especially for the exams, you must tell me in the first week of class (emergencies will be the only